 - Buddhist Concept of Life

-The Shan' s conception of life that became the core of Sivaism is both physical and spiritual.
-It was the four (not one) gods who created human out of dump clay, but each human needs the breath of god to survive.
-Buddhism defied God 's direct intervention in creating life and emphasized the creation of human's body essentially +on the cosmic manifestation.
-The body of men as well as of any other living creatures were conceived from the four of our physical world's elements: water, earth, fire (energy) and air.
-Because these elements are impermanent and are subjected to transformation or change, the human body and subsequently human life had to go through life cycle as anything else in the Meru or Physical universe.
+The Shan' s conception of life that became the core of Sivaism is based on both physical and spiritual worlds.
+It was the four (not one) gods who created human out of dump-clay, but each human needs the breath of God to survive.
+Buddhism defied God ' s direct intervention in creating life and emphasized the creation of human' s body essentially on the cosmic manifestation.
+The body of men as well as of any other living creatures were conceived from the four of our physical world' s elements: water, earth, fire (energy) and air.
+Because these elements are impermanent and are subjected to transformation or change, the human body and subsequently human life had to go through life cycle as anything else in the Meru or Physical world.
 At the contrary, the soul is not in itself of physical attribute and in its pure spiritual form is permanent.